Powers of attorney in practice

 - Tribunal orders that may be made

-This seminar is ideal for solicitors in generate practice, lawyers and specialists in commercial law, elder law, wills and estates, property law, medico law and financial witnesses.
+This online seminar is ideal for solicitors in general practice, lawyers and specialists in commercial law, elder law, wills and estates, property law, medico law and more.

-The program covers the mandatory requirements of Professional Skills.
+The program covers the mandatory requirement of Professional Skills and Substantive Law.

-Katelin Whitley is a practicing lawyer advising clients in succession and trust law matters.
-She is based in Sydney and the Hunter Valley.
+Katelin Whitley is the principal of Bestic Law located in Sydney and the Hunter Valley and practices primarily in succession and trust matters.
 She was admitted to practice in 2001 and was recognised by the NSW Law Society as an Accredited Wills and Estates Specialist in 2011.

-Katelin has considerable experience advising and acting on contested estate litigation including lack of testamentary capacity and undue influence cases, family provision claims, construction of will litigation and application of the Forfeiture Act.
-She has represented estates, applicants and beneficiaries.
-Katelin works on both simple and high level estate planning and acts on estate administrations including for large and complex estates.
-She also has expertise in complex applications for probate and administration of estates.
+She has considerable experience advising and acting on contested estate litigation including lack of testamentary capacity and undue influence cases, family provision claims, construction of will litigation, and application of the Forfeiture Act.
+Katelin has represented estates, applicants, and beneficiaries.

 Filming and Photography

-Please be aware that video/audio recording may occur at professional development events organised by the College of Law for use on our website, marketing materials and publications.
-By attending and participating in a College of Law Continuing Professional Development course, you consent to the College of Law photographing or recording and using your image and likeness.
+Please be aware that this webinar organised by the College of Law may be recorded for use on our websites, marketing materials and publications.
+By attending and participating in a College of Law Continuing Professional Development course, you consent to the College of Law photographing or recording and using your image and likeness and/or voice.